 Each student is allocated a progress tutor – tutors have a responsibility to oversee the welfare of each student and to monitor progress.
 If you have any concerns regarding your son or daughter, the progress tutor is your first point of contact.
 There are also senior staff members who have academic and pastoral responsibility for teams of tutors and their tutees.

-Learning Mentors, MIS and Exams staff work closely together to provide a guidance service which is available during College timetable hours.
+Learning Support, MIS and Exams staff work closely together to provide a guidance service which is available during College timetable hours.
 Staff can offer help with timetable queries, transport information, exam questions and much more.